space-isa/Parameter-estimation-GW170817/README.md

 ## About the code

-Refer to the thesis manuscript pdf in the `doc` directory to learn more about the backgorund (Ch.
-1-3), methodology (Ch.
+Refer to the manuscript PDF located in the `doc/thesis-manuscript` directory to learn more about the project backgorund (Ch.
+1-3), analysis methodology (Ch.
 4), and contextualized results (Ch.
 5-6).

 ## How to use